-If you're looking for ways to burn 400 calories, you've come to the right place - because we've got 40 fat-torching activities that will do just that!
+If you're looking for 40 ways to burn 400 calories, you've come to the right place - we've rounded up a selection of activities that do just that!

-Of course, calorie burn depends on more than just the type of activity you do, or how long you do it for.
-Factors such as weight and age also play a role in the amount of calories you'll burn doing any given activity (which is where the best fitness trackers can be useful, as they allow you to enter this data to give an accurate calorie burn reading).
-With that in mind, the 40 activities below have all been included on the basis of typical calorie burn for an average person.
+Of course, factors like weight and age play a role in the number of calories you'll burn during any activity.
+With that in mind, the 40 exercises below have all been included based on the typical calorie burn for an average person.

 Got 20-25 minutes?
 Burn 400 calories doing...

 - A kettlebell workout (using a 26lb, 35lb or 40lb kettlebell): a fun, full-body conditioning workout that improves strength without building bulk.
 A 2010 study published by the American Council on Exercise ACE found that a kettlebell workout can burn up to 20 calories per minute.
 Don't own one already?
 See our pick of the best kettlebells!